View the most popular items in our shop

 See how Londoners have turned their trash into treasure for centuries.

-The life of a London dandy seen through his wardrobe.
 Discover the wardrobe of Francis Golding, a leading architectural, planning and conservation consultant.

 As Londoners head to the polls, we take a look back through history at how our city has looked on other Election Days.